emsifa/evo/README.md

 #### `Param` Attribute

-`Param` attribute used to get URI parameter value.
+`Param` attribute is used to get URI parameter value.

 ```php
 #[Get('users/{id}')]